aleixmorgadas/feature-toggle-at-nginx-level/README.md

 `docker run --rm -p 8080:80 feature-toggle-at-nginx-level`

-You might need to clean your cache to see the application change.
+:warning: You might need to clean your cache to see the application change, but it shouldn't after the latest fix :smile:

+Check the demo at http://localhost:8080

 ## Supporting Tools